yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/aws.md

 For more information, see [Configure the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html).

-When you create an AWS cloud provider, as described in [Configure the AWS cloud provider](../../../configure-yugabyte-platform/set-up-cloud-provider/aws/), you need to  complete the following fields in the **Cloud Provider Configuration > AWS** screen:
+When you create an AWS cloud provider, as described in [Configure the AWS cloud provider](../../../configure-yugabyte-platform/set-up-cloud-provider/aws/), you need to  complete the following fields in the **Configs > Cloud Provider Configuration > AWS** page of of Yugabyte Platfrom UI :

 - Set the **Credential Type** field to Use IAM Role on instance.
 - Set the **VPC Setup** field to Create a new VPC.